As a personal fitness and strength coach, I’ve encountered many athletes and bodybuilders who have taken steroids to achieve their gains.

-The problem is that these people often take serious risks with the dosage and how long they run steroid cycles.
-They seem to believe that there are general guidelines you can follow and avoid running into trouble.
+They often risk dosage and cycle duration.
+They seem to believe that there are general guidelines you can follow to avoid running into trouble.
+And in most cases, that's not how things go.

 Quick Summary

-What Happens If You Use Steroids For Too Long?
+What if You Use Steroids for Too Long?

 If you use steroids for too long, you can encounter significant health problems with the liver and many other systems in your body.